airpair/making-phil-libin-style-cohort-visualizations-available-to-everyone/post.md

 ## Where do we go from here?

 We've been building the product for about three months.
-USERcycle is launched, and users are signing up and setting themselves up independently, so we're thrilled about that.
+Cohorts is launched, and users are signing up and setting themselves up independently, so we're thrilled about that.
 We’ve been evangelizing the heck out of Keen IO.
 (We love the Keen IO team, so this really isn’t much of a burden.)

 We’re working now to replace the quick-and-dirty, minimal Google Visualizations we whipped up with something a little nicer, using D3.